botanicus/logging4hackers/README.md

 # Inspecting Remote Server

-Often you want to figure out what's going on on your stagging server.
+Often you want to figure out **what's going on on server**.
 This is how you do it:

 ```bash
 ./bin/logs_listen.rb 'logs.myapp.#' amqp://user:pass@remote_server/vhost